minkyu-choi04/DualStreamBrains/README.md

 </p>

 ## To-Do
-- Pretrained model parameters will be uploaded soon.
+- Pretrained model parameters will be uploaded soon (Done)
+- Training script will be added soon